S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **Describe:**

--   **Primary Driver**: Describe the _current conditions_, the _(anticipated or current) effect_ these conditions lead to, and if it's not already obvious, the  _relevance_ of this effect for the organization (to clarify why it's worthwhile or necessary to respond to the situation).
+-   **Primary Driver**: Describe the _current conditions_, the (anticipated or current) _effect_ these conditions lead to, and if it's not already obvious, the _relevance_ of this effect for the organization (to clarify why it's worthwhile or necessary to respond to the situation).
 -   **Main Requirement**: Describe the _intended outcome_ of addressing the driver, as well as the _enabling conditions_ that will lead to achieving that outcome.

-**Recommended format:** Primary Driver: (current conditions) and (anticipated or current) effect, if useful, also describe (relevance).
-Main Requirement: (enabling condition) and (intended outcome).

 **Examples:**

 1. Purpose of a Team Support domain:

-    **Primary Driver:** (current conditions) To resolve local issues, teams develop their work processes and meeting schedules in the way they see fit. (effect) This often leads to incoherence in how work and decision-making are handled between teams, and (relevance) it impedes effective collaboration on handling dependencies between and across domains.
+    **Primary Driver:**  To resolve local issues, teams develop their work processes and meeting schedules in the way they see fit.
+This often leads to incoherence in how work and decision-making are handled between teams, and it impedes effective collaboration on handling dependencies between and across domains.

-    **Main Requirement:** (enabling condition) We need to support teams to develop and maintain a coherent approach to how they collaborate on dependencies (intended outcome) so that they are able to deal with them effectively while ensuring they are still able to resolve local issues as autonomously as possible.
+    **Main Requirement:**  We need to support teams to develop and maintain a coherent approach to how they collaborate on dependencies so that they are able to deal with them effectively while ensuring they are still able to resolve local issues as autonomously as possible.

 2. Purpose of a Marketing domain:

-    **Primary Driver:** _(current conditions) Despite its limited feature set, our product is already highly valuable to a lot of small businesses, yet we operate in a competitive market where others provide a similar product with a far wider feature set than ours, (effect) and despite our competitive pricing, they currently tend to opt for these other products due to their reputation, and a lack of familiarity with ours._
+    **Primary Driver:** _Despite its limited feature set, our product is already highly valuable to a lot of small businesses, yet we operate in a competitive market where others provide a similar product with a far wider feature set than ours, and despite our competitive pricing, they currently tend to opt for these other products due to their reputation, and a lack of familiarity with ours._

-    **Main Requirement:** _(enabling condition) We need to increase awareness and understanding of our product and its benefits among those businesses that would appreciate it and find our existing feature set adequate for their needs, (intended outcome) so that we boost sales and avoid the overhead that comes from attracting customers that are dissatisfied with the features we provide._
+    **Main Requirement:** _We need to increase awareness and understanding of our product and its benefits among those businesses that would appreciate it and find our existing feature set adequate for their needs, so that we boost sales and avoid the overhead that comes from attracting customers that are dissatisfied with the features we provide._

 **Tips:**